Trade Federation Charter

 A. Cabinet Members

-The members of the Cabinet are as follows:
+The voting members of the Cabinet are as follows:

 B. Eligibility

 Only citizens of the Trade Federation who are standing Ministers of any of the Federation Ministries can be inducted into the Cabinet as voting members.
-For any Ministries that may be developed after the passage of this Charter, the Minister of that Ministry will be considered an advisor to the Cabinet, until such a time that the Viceroy, Regent, Duceroy and current Cabinet Ministers agree unanimously to accept the Minister as a voting member of the Cabinet.
+For any Ministries that may be developed after the passage of this Charter, the Minister of that Ministry will be considered an advisor to the Cabinet, until such a time that the voting Cabinet members agree unanimously to accept the Minister as a voting member of the Cabinet.

 C. Succession

-In the event of a removal of a Cabinet Minister, the Deputy Minister will act in the capacity of the removed Minister until such a time that the Viceroy, Duceroy, and current Cabinet Ministers agree unanimously upon the successor to the removed Cabinet Minister.
+In the event of a removal of a Cabinet Minister, the Viceroy shall identify a Directorate member of the Ministry to act in the capacity of the removed Minister until such a time that the voting Cabinet members agree unanimously upon the successor to the removed Cabinet Minister.

 D. Removal